- Bereavement Counseling for Grief & Loss

 Loss comes in different forms and for different reasons.
-A job a loss is devastating and brings up so much pain of failure, anxiety due to the unknown, lack of routine, etc. Grieving the loss of a loved ones is shocking and painful but is something that can be overcome.
+A job loss is devastating and brings up so much pain of failure, anxiety due to the unknown and lack of routine.
+Grieving the loss of a loved one is shocking and painful, but is something that can be overcome.

 - What are the Stages of Bereavement, Grief and Loss?

-- How can Counselling & Psychotherapy help with Bereavement/Grief?
+- How can Counseling & Psychotherapy Help with Bereavement/Grief?

 The stress of grief and grieving can take a physical toll on your body.
 Sleeplessness is common, as is a weakened immune system over time.
 If you are living with chronic illness, grieving can worsen your condition.

 Social support, good self-care, and the passage of time are usually the best medicine for grieving.
-But if you find that your grief is making it difficult to function for more than a week or two, call me for initial free consultation.
+But if you find that your grief is making it difficult to function for more than a week or two, contact us for an initial free consultation.
 Treatment can help speed your recovery.